trebor/soul-bound/rfc.md

 ## **4.3 SponsorAttestation**

 * **Sender:** Sponsor → Candidate (and later to Validators)
-* **Purpose:** Formally vouch that the in‑person sensor checks and biometrics passed.
+* **Purpose:** Formally vouch that the in-person sensor checks and biometrics passed.
 * **Fields:**
   * `type`: `"SponsorAttestation"`
   * `sessionId`: UUID